creativecommons/cc-legal-tools-app/rdf.md

 - Why: Following best practices ensures that the RDF data is structured in a way that maximizes interoperability and compatibility with other RDF-consuming applications.
 - Diff: The newer generated RDF/XML adhere to established RDF conventions, such as using standardized namespaces, consistent naming conventions, and properly defined relationships.

-**(     MAYBE??
-4. Removal of Deprecated Elements AND 5.
-Compatibility with Modern Tools and Libraries)**